benmimounrayen33-del/tictactoe_c/readme.md

 - Two-player mode (X vs O)
 - Detects wins and draws
-- Displays a colored board using ANSI codes:
-  - ❌ X in red
-  - ⭕ O in blue

 - User-friendly prompts and input validation
 - Optional replay feature